jperon/lyluatex/lyluatex.md

 headers defining the layout and appearance of the score to an include file.
 When working on the score in an external editor this makes it possible to include this file to see the score in the layout it will have in the final \LaTeX\
 document.

-Using this option together with non-filebased scores makes no sense, therefore it is ignored with a warning issued.
+Using this option together with non-filebased scores makes no sense, therefore it is ignored while a warning is issued.

-*NOTE*: Of course this will produce conflicts if a LilyPond file is used in different \LaTeX\ documents.
+*NOTE*: Of course this will produce conflicts if a LilyPond file is used in multiple \LaTeX\ documents.

 If set to a *path* the LilyPond headers defining the layout and appearance of the score will be exported to a file